egy1st/Number2Text/README.md

 You may view all library source files here or at other repositories where it is published.

 ### Donation
-500+ of development .
+500+ hours of development .
 Yes it is !!
 Donate to keep this library free while it is expected to be commercial.
 Thanks in advance.

 [![Flattr](http://button.flattr.com/flattr-badge-large.png)](https://flattr.com/submit/auto?fid=w7r2ev&url=http%3A%2F%2Fegy1st.com)